Off-Belief Learning: Experimental Details for Hanabi

-One of the goals of the Hanabi challenge~\citep{bard2020hanabi} is to develop artificial agents that can collaborate with humans.
+\textbf{Clone Bot.} One of the goals of the Hanabi challenge~\citep{bard2020hanabi} is to develop artificial agents that can collaborate with humans.
 To understand how well our models can collaborate with humans without resorting to costly experiments, we train a behavior clone bot mimicking human behaviors to serve as a proxy.
-We collect 208,974 games from the online game platform ``Board Game Arena"\footnote{\url{https://en.boardgamearena.com/}} and convert it to a dataset for supervised learning.
+We acquire 240,954 2-player games and 113,900 3-player games from the online game platform ``Board Game Arena"\footnote{\url{https://en.boardgamearena.com/}} and convert it to a dataset for supervised learning.
 The model takes in the trajectory of an entire game from the perspective of a single player and predicts its action at each time-step.
 This is similar to the independent Q-learning setting in the multi-agent RL context.
-We use a similar network design as our policy network in OBL but replace the dueling architecture with a single linear layer followed by a softmax activation layer to output a distribution over actions.
+The network consists of one fully layer, followed by ReLU activation, a two-layer LSTM and an output fully connected layer with softmax.
+Dropout is applied before the output layer to reduce overfitting.
+The best models use 512 hidden units for each layer in the network and 0.5 dropout rate.
+We adapt the color shuffling technique of Other-Play~\cite{hu2020other} as a data augmentation tool.
+At each training step, we randomly shuffle the color space for both observation and action of each trajectory in the mini-batch before feeding them to the network.
+We find this technique significantly improves the performance of the supervised model, especially for 3-player Hanabi where we have much less data.
+The results are shown in Table~\ref{tab:clone-bot}.
 The agent is trained by minimizing the cross-entropy loss.
 At test time, the agent selects the action with the highest probability at each step.
 We pick the model that achieves the highest self-play score during training as our final ``Clone Bot".
-The Clone Bot achieves 19.38 $\pm$ 0.11 points in self-play.